timur-rafikov/LabWork1/README.md

 The program works correctly for 24-bit images (Red Green Blue).
 ## Launch conditions
 For the program to work correctly, the image must be located in the same directory as the executable file.
-When entering the file name, only the name is entered, for example, "input.bmp"
+When entering the file name, only the name is entered, for example, "img.bmp"
 ## Documentation
 ```
 docs/html/index.html